-Located in Denver, Colorado its mission is to serve as an educational and cultural resource for the people of Denver and the world, focusing on the history, literature, art, music, religion, and politics of African Americans in Colorado and throughout the Rocky Mountain West.
+Located in Denver, Colorado, its mission is to serve as an educational and cultural resource for the people of Denver and the world, focusing on the history, literature, art, music, religion, and politics of African Americans in Colorado and throughout the Rocky Mountain West.

 At its March 24 meeting, the Denver Public Library Commission officially named the facility, The Blair-Caldwell African American Research Library.
 Former Denver Mayor Wellington Webb proposed the name, which combines the last names of Omar Blair, the first black president of the Denver school board, and Elvin Caldwell, the first black City Council member.
 They envisioned a research library and museum to preserve and showcase the many contributions of African Americans to Colorado and the West.

 In 1999, during his third term as Mayor of Denver, Wellington and Wilma Webb saw the urgent need to collect this legacy in one place.
-They proposed construction of an African American Research Library as part of the Denver Public Library system and the journey of gathering that history began.
+They proposed the construction of an African American Research Library as part of the Denver Public Library system, and the journey of gathering that history began.
 By 2000, the Denver Public Library had engaged consultants and a community advisory committee to help plan the library.
-Public meetings were held with neighborhoods that would use the facility, and Library staff began to collect personal and professional papers, publications, photographs, works of art and other memorabilia of distinguished African Americans from all walks of life.
+Public meetings were held with neighborhoods that would use the facility, and Library staff began to collect personal and professional papers, publications, photographs, works of art, and other memorabilia of distinguished African Americans from all walks of life.